Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

 ### Information Collection and Use

-Upsilon Workshop collects personal information when you register for a Upsilon Workshop account (email address, username and hashed password).
-Upsilon Workshop uses this information to provide you with the Service, and to contact you about the services on our site in which you have expressed interest or to send you notifications about the Service (for example, when if you are not respecting the Terms of Service).
+Upsilon Workshop collects personal information when you register for an Upsilon Workshop account (email address, username and hashed password).
+Upsilon Workshop uses this information to provide you with the Service, and to contact you about the services on our site in which you have expressed interest, or to send you notifications about the Service (for example, when you are not respecting the Terms of Service).
 Upsilon Workshop does not sell or rent your personal information to third parties.
 This information is only used to provide you the Service and is not used for any other purpose.

 Upsilon Workshop automatically receives and records information on our server logs from your browser, including your IP address, your user agent, and the pages you request.
-This data is only used in the logs of the server and is not used for any other purpose.
+This data is only used in the server's logs and is not used for any other purpose.
 For example, we do not use your IP address to track your behavior on the website.
 This data can be used to help diagnose problems with our servers, to administer the Service, and to gather broad demographic information.